 Release date: 11 July 2013

-This Bollywood movie is a huge inspiration for the athletes out there.
-But, Bhaag Milkha Bhaag goes beyond being a biography and teaches a few lessons on dealing with hardships.
+This Bollywood movie is a huge inspiration for all the athletes.
+Bhaag Milkha Bhaag goes beyond being a biography and teaches a few lessons on dealing with hardships.

 IMDB rating: 7.9/10